 Dealing with a leak in your home, you will come across the term “Trace and Access”.
-It sounds self-explanatory; you need to locate (trace) the leak and then get to it to make a repair (access), when dealing with an insurance claim for water damage this becomes complicated.
+It sounds self-explanatory; you need to locate (trace) the leak and then get to it to repair (access) when dealing with an insurance claim for water damage this becomes complicated.
 This is where a professional, specialist leak detection company is the best method of locating a leak and dealing with insurers.

 Grasping the details is important…

-It is no good lifting floors in hope of finding the leak in expectation that the insurer will pay for the cost of the works and put your home back together.
+It is no good lifting floors in the hope of finding the leak in the expectation that the insurer will pay for the cost of the works and put your home back together.
 Insurers have a limit of cover and do not pay for speculative works without a proven reason to cause damage.

 A good insurance policy will include “Trace and Access” cover, normally for £5000.
 This covers the costs of leak detection and any damage caused in accessing the leak.

-Water damage from underground leaks is like an iceberg, you may only see 10% of the leak damage!
+Water damage from underground leaks is like an iceberg, and you may only see 10% of the leak damage!

-Now trace and access has been carried out, the leak is exposed and ready for repair.
+Now trace, and access has been carried out, the leak is exposed and ready for repair.

-Sometimes a temporary repair is made, but in all cases a proper repair with an invoice is required to satisfy the insurer that the leak has been correctly repaired and also who is responsible for that leak should it fail…why we also do not recommend a permanent DIY repair.
+Sometimes a temporary repair is made, but in all cases, a proper repair with an invoice is required to satisfy the insurer that the leak has been correctly repaired and also who is responsible for that leak should it fail…why we also do not recommend a permanent DIY repair.

 As you can see, it should be simple but rarely is.
 This is where having a specialist in leak detection is vital to safeguard what is likely your most valuable asset and one with considerable cost to maintain or repair.

-UK Leak Detection offer Specialist Leak Detection carried out as part of broader trace and access works, we can deal with both parts or work along with your plumber to locate the leak and they can repair it.
-We can also tie this in with dealing with the insurance claim as a whole if you wish as we work along side a couple of excellent claims management companies who offer an excellent way to get your home back in order while getting all that you should through insurance.
+UK Leak Detection offer Specialist Leak Detection carried out as part of broader trace and access works, we can deal with both parts or work along with your plumber to locate the leak, and they can repair it.
+We can also tie this in with dealing with the insurance claim as a whole if you wish as we work alongside a couple of excellent claims management companies who offer an excellent way to get your home back in order while getting all that you should through insurance.